-Almost a vicious cycle to survive and in the bid, we often forget to live.
+Almost a vicious cycle to survive, and in the bid, we often forget to live.
 Sometimes, it might be worthwhile to consciously stop and stare.
 For many of us who are grappling with busy job profiles and demanding family lives, a sense of fatigue becomes overwhelming very often.
-This often leads to choosing one over the other and in most occasions, it is our careers that need to be guillotined.
+This often leads to choosing one over the other and on most occasions, it is our careers that need to be guillotined.

-When we imagine a career break as a kink in our professional trajectory, willy nilly opting for it might seem counterintuitive.
+When we imagine a career break as a kink in our professional trajectory, willy-nilly opting for it might seem counterintuitive.
 But to come to think of it, it might be a good time to reinvent ourselves, refuel our energies and often discover new opportunities to not break the monotony and upgrade ourselves.

-All we require is a bit of planning and the grit to stick to it and most importantly, let the break remain a break and not develop into an end.
+All we require is a bit of planning and the grit to stick to it and, most importantly let the break remain a break and not develop into an end.
 Often the question asked is how to return to work after a career break.
-Before we get to that, let’s ask ourselves why should we take a career break?
+Before we get to that, let’s ask ourselves why should we take a career break.

 Reasons for taking career breaks

 Although not a very popular concept in India, sabbaticals and career breaks a widely accepted practices in the rest of the world, especially the global North.
 Professionals consciously withdraw themselves temporarily from work for self-development or to spend time with their families, or simply to reinvent their own personal goals.
 This is a healthy practice as it often helps one to get back in touch with their creative selves, and in many cases, some of the most pioneering ideas have come out of reflections during sabbaticals.

 Many even choose to pursue their passion projects over the course of their career breaks and, as a result, give their careers a whole new dimension.
 As they say, when you do what you love for a living, every day is a Sunday.
 So if you think you’re caught in the wrong job, take a career break and resurface in a whole new avatar.